moxamadfarax/note-taker-app/README.md

 # Description

-This project utilizes technologies and dependencies like node, and express to genereate
+This project utilizes technologies and dependencies like node and express for backend functionality and heroku to host the server and app.

 https://github.com/moxamadfarax/note-taker-app